AryanMP16/1010H-Code-2022/README.md

 # Welcome to Team 1010H's GitHub!
-Whether you're from Ten Ton Robotics, another VEX team, or the University of California Admissions Office, welcome!
+Whether you're from Ten Ton Robotics, another VEX team, or a university admissions office, welcome!

 My name is Aryan Mosavianpour, the head programmer of team 1010H.
 This is our code for the VEX 2021/2022 EDR season, written in C++ (using the PROS library).